Bavarian Political Police: Background

 Bavaria, Germany's second-largest state after Prussia, and specifically its capital Munich was the breeding ground of the Nazis.
 It was Munich where the Nazi Party was founded and where Adolf Hitler's political career began.
-Munich was where the party newspaper, Völkischer Beobachter, and Hitler's Mein Kampf were published.
+The party newspaper, Völkischer Beobachter, and Hitler's Mein Kampf were published in Munich.
 For these reasons, the city was declared the "Capital of the movement" in 1935 and remained the spiritual capital of Nazi Germany even when Berlin was the political centre.

 Nazi Germany

 After Adolf Hitler's rise to power in Germany in January 1933, the Nazis took control in Bavaria on 9 March 1933.
-They split off the Munich police's political department into a separate entity, the Bavarian Political Police (BPP).
-The Bavarian Political Police operated outside the framework of the law in the state.
+They split the Munich police's political department into a separate entity, the Bavarian Political Police (BPP).
+The Bavarian Political Police operated outside the state law framework.
 The new force experienced no significant staffing changes compared to the pre-Nazi era, with almost all previous staff being either retained or new staff coming from the existing Bavarian police force.

 The Bavarian Political Police pre-dated its Prussian counterpart, the Gestapo, which was formed on 26 April 1933.
 In the early stages, the two organisations were rivals, with Hermann Göring controlling the Prussian version and Heinrich Himmler, the Bavarian unit.
-On 9 March 1933, Adolf Wagner, acting Bavarian minister of the interior, under Reich Governor of Bavaria Franz Ritter von Epp, appointed Himmler chief of the Munich Metropolitan Police.
+On 9 March 1933, Adolf Wagner, acting Bavarian minister of the interior under Reich Governor of Bavaria Franz Ritter von Epp, appointed Himmler chief of the Munich Metropolitan Police.
 After the appointment became official by 1 April 1933, Himmler was given the BPP's overall command, with the title of "Politischer Polizeikommandeur Bayern.
-Himmler was now subordinate if only nominally, under Wagner, and had command over all political police in the state.
+Himmler was now subordinate, if only nominally, under Wagner and had command over all political police in the state.
 Himmler then appointed his second in command, Reinhard Heydrich, chief of Department IV, the political police.
 The Bavarian Political Police was given authority above all other police forces in the state and, from 10 April, was authorised to take people into protective custody.
-In addition, Himmler obtained control over the Nazi concentration camps, the ones already established, and the ones planned.
+In addition, Himmler obtained control over the Nazi concentration camps, the ones already established and the ones planned.
 The first major concentration camp, initially for political prisoners, was opened at Dachau in 1933, as local jails were soon at capacity because of the large number of arrests after the Nazis took power.

 The Bavarian model of control over the police and the newly established concentration camps by the SS became the blueprint for all of Germany.
 Within a short time, all German state police forces would be organized in the same way.
 This model was different from Prussia's.
 Prussia's state government initially retained some control over these entities.
 Munich became the test site for the future Nazi terror.